Teaching Family Homes of Upper Michigan

-The administrative office is the headquarters for Teaching Family Homes.
-Administrative staff provide clerical and financial support to all programs.
-Qualified support personnel specialize in treatment supervision, staff training, support and evaluation.
+The Christine S. Myers administration building serves as the headquarters for Teaching Family Homes.
+A facilitative administration provides professional development, clinical consultation, continuous quality improvement, clerical and business support to all programs.
+Qualified support personnel specialize in treatment supervision, staff training, case consultation and evaluation.
 The office also coordinates contract development, community training services, community relations and fund development for the agency as a whole.

 RESIDENTIAL SERVICES (5 locations)

 Regional Treatment Center, 1010 Silver Creek Road, Marquette, Michigan

 This is an intensive, specialized residential group home serving children with chronic patterns of emotional or behavioral impairment.
 Psychiatric diagnosis and prior hospitalization are a prerequisite for placement.
 This program provides mental health and behavioral stabilization in a staff secure environment, with a low staff to child ratio.
 On-site schooling, individual and group therapy is provided